-The total investments reported in the consolidated balance sheets as of December 31, 2019, was \$256.4 million, compared to \$283.9 million as of December 31, 2018, a decrease of \$27.5 million, or 9.7%.
-The decrease was primarily related to withdrawals from SILP for claim payments and to provide collateral to our ceding insurers.
-The decrease was partially offset by net investment income from our investment in SILP, transfer of equity securities from the Joint Venture to SILP and additional investments in insurtech companies as part of our innovations initiative during the year ended December 31, 2019.
+The total investments reported in the consolidated balance sheets as of December 31, 2020, was \$196.2 million, compared to \$256.4 million as of December 31, 2019, a decrease of \$60.2 million, or 23.5%.
+The decrease was primarily related to withdrawals from SILP for claim payments, funding collateral for our cedents and posting Funds at Lloyd's to support the reinsurance contracts with Lloyd's syndicates.
+We include the Funds at Lloyd's in the caption "Reinsurance balances receivable" on our consolidated balance sheets.
+The decrease was partially offset by investment income from our investment in SILP and an increase in the valuation of investments related to Innovations.

-As of December 31, 2019, 86.2% of SILP's investments were valued based on quoted prices in actively traded markets (Level 1), 5.9% was composed of instruments valued based on observable inputs other than quoted prices (Level 2) and 2.2% was composed of instruments valued based on non-observable inputs (Level 3).
-As of December 31, 2019, 5.7% of SILP's investments were private equity funds valued using the funds' net asset values as a practical expedient.
+As of December 31, 2020, 94.0% of SILP's investments were valued based on quoted prices in actively traded markets (Level 1), 2.2% was composed of instruments valued based on observable inputs other than quoted prices (Level 2), and 0.8% was composed of instruments valued based on non-observable inputs (Level 3).
+As of December 31, 2020, 3.0% of SILP's investments were private equity funds valued using the funds' net asset values as a practical expedient.